Lip Tie in Babies – Definition, Symptoms and Management

 - Callus or blister on baby’s lip

 How baby’s lip tie affects mom:

-For breastfeeding mothers it’s common to experience nipple soreness and cracking at the start of your breastfeeding journey; however, this typically goes away after the first couple of weeks.
-Mothers who are breastfeeding a child with a lip tie may continue to experience complications past this initial adjustment period.
+For breastfeeding mothers, it’s common to experience nipple soreness and cracking at the start of your breastfeeding journey, however, this typically goes away after the first couple of weeks.
+Mothers breastfeeding a child with a lip tie may continue to experience complications past this initial adjustment period.
 These issues may include: